ThilinaManamgoda/password-manager/doc/password-manager_export.md

 ### Options

 ```
-  -f, --csv-file string   export passwords to a csv file
+  -c, --csv-file string    export passwords to a csv file
   -h, --help               help for export
+  -y, --html-file string   export passwords to a HTML file
 ```

 ### Options inherited from parent commands